Tarsus, Mersin: Early Christian and Byzantine eras

 Tarsus was the city where, according to the Acts of the Apostles, Saul of Tarsus was born, although he was brought up in Jerusalem.
 He was a Roman citizen (Acts 21:39; Acts 22:25–29) "of Tarsus, a city in Cilicia, a citizen of no mean city".
+Scholars largely agree that Paul was from Tarsus and was a Roman citizen, as stated in Acts.
 Saul, who eventually became Paul the Apostle after his professed encounter with Jesus, returned here after his conversion.
 About eight years later, Barnabas retrieved him from Tarsus to help with the work of preaching and teaching in Syrian Antioch.

 By then, a Christian community probably already existed although the first recorded bishop, Helenus, dates only from the 3rd century.
 Owing to the importance of Tarsus, many martyrs were put to death there, including Saint Pelagia of Tarsus, Saint Boniface of Tarsus, Saint Marinus of Tarsus, Saint Diomedes, Saint Quiricus and Saint Julitta.

 The city remained largely pagan until the reign of Julian the Apostate (r.
 361–363), who reportedly planned to make it his capital.
 Following his death during his campaign against Sassanid Persia, he was buried next to the city walls, opposite the earlier tomb of the Tetrarch Maximinus Daza.
 In the early 5th century, Christian chronicler Palladius recorded the presence of Samaritan and Jewish synagogues in Tarsus (407/408 CE).
 Under Emperor Justinian I (r.
 527–565), public works were carried out in the city, including alterations to the course of the Cydnus river and the rebuilding of the bridge.
 Towards the end of his reign, the city suffered from riots instigated by the Hippodrome Blues faction.

 A cave near Tarsus is one of several places said to be the location of the legend of the Seven Sleepers, common to Christianity and Islam.